signed in syllabics

 June 02, 2014

-Oonark worked steadily for a twenty-year period, designing creative and highly graphic drawings, tapestries and prints.
+Oonark worked steadily for a 25-year period, designing creative and highly graphic drawings, tapestries and prints.
 She used complex shapes and forms which seem to morph before your very eyes, and employed bold colouring and traditional yet modern looking motifs.

 This is a spectacular drawing never before seen until offered by Waddington’s in the spring of 2014.